-- Definitions: - · Legislation that is also binding on the government; - · Recognition of the legal capacity of the CTBTO; - Privileges and immunities of the CTBTO, delegates of its Member States, staff and experts; - · Confidentiality of data; - Procedures to report chemical explosions above the threshold established by the Treaty; - Inspection powers and procedures; - Authority to issue regulations; - Allocation of budgetary and personnel resources to participate in the CTBTO and its activities. - 9.3.
-Measures which may be necessary during the preparatory phase (in particular to enable the provisional operation of the IMS and IDC during the preparatory phase) - Establishment or designation of a National Authority and a National Data Centre; - Recognition of the legal capacity of the Preparatory Commission: - Granting of privileges and immunities upon the Preparatory Commission, delegates, the Executive Secretary, staff and experts; - Conclusion of a Facility Agreement or Arrangement with the Preparatory Commission; - Arrangements for the conduct of activities pursuant to the Resolution establishing the Preparatory Commission, including cooperation between the National Authority and the Preparatory Commission;
+- Definitions: - Legislation that is also binding on the government; - Recognition of the legal capacity of the CTBTO; - Privileges and immunities of the CTBTO, delegates of its Member States, staff and experts; - Confidentiality of data; - Procedures to report chemical explosions above the threshold established by the Treaty; - Inspection powers and procedures; - Authority to issue regulations; - Allocation of budgetary and personnel resources to participate in the CTBTO and its activities.

-Allocation of financial and human resources for participation in the Preparatory Commission and its activities.
+9.3.
+Measures which may be necessary during the preparatory phase (in particular to enable the provisional operation of the IMS and IDC during the preparatory phase)

+- Establishment or designation of a National Authority and a National Data Centre; - Recognition of the legal capacity of the Preparatory Commission; - Granting of privileges and immunities upon the Preparatory Commission, delegates, the Executive Secretary, staff and experts; - Conclusion of Facility Agreements or Arrangements with the Preparatory Commission; - Arrangements for the conduct of activities pursuant to the Resolution establishing the Preparatory Commission, including cooperation between the National Authority and the Preparatory Commission; - Allocation of financial and human resources for participation in the Commission and its activities.

-A legislation guide containing model legislation and commentary has been developed and posted on the CTBTO's website in six languages.
+A legislation guide containing model legislation and commentary has been developed and posted in the CTBTO's website in six languages.
 The Secretariat is also available for consultations or assistance.

-10. Ratifying States (20 January 2023)\
+10. Ratifying States (161 as of January 2014)

-Afghanistan, Albania, Algeria\, Andorra, Angola, Antiqua and Barbuda, Argentina\, Armenia, Australia\, Austria\, Azerbaijan, Bahamas, Bahrain, Bangladesh\, Barbados, Belarus, Belgium\, Belize, Benin, Bolivia (Plurinational State of), Bosnia and Herzegovina, Botswana, Brazil\, Brunei Darussalam, Bulgaria\, Burkina Faso, Burundi, Cabo Verde, Cambodia, Cameroon, Canada\, Central African Republic, Chad.
-Chile\.
-Colombia\.
-Comoros.
-Congo.
-Cook Islands.
-Costa Rica, Côte d'Ivoire, Croatia, Cuba, Cyprus, Czechia, Democratic Republic of the Congo\, Denmark, Djibouti, Dominica, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Eritrea, Estonia, Eswatini, Ethiopia, Fiji, Finland\, France\, Gabon, Gambia, Georgia, Germany\, Ghana, Greece, Grenada, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Holy See, Honduras, Hungary\, Iceland, Indonesia\, Iraq, Ireland, Italy\, Jamaica, Japan\, Jordan, Kazakhstan, Kenya, Kiribati, Kuwait, Kyrgyzstan, Lao People's Democratic Republic, Latvia, Lebanon, Lesotho, Liberia, Libya, Liechtenstein, Lithuania, Luxembourg, Madagascar,
+Afghanistan, Albania, Algeria, Andorra, Antigua and Barbuda, Argentina, Armenia, Australia, Austria, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Belarus, Belgium, Belize, Benin, Bolivia (Plurinational State of), Bosnia and Herzegovina, Botswana, Brazil, Brunei Darussalam, Bulgaria, Burkina Faso, Burundi, Cambodia, Cameroon, Canada, Cape Verde, Central African Republic, Chad, Chile, Colombia, Cook Islands, Costa Rica, Côte d'Ivoire, Croatia, Cyprus, Czech Republic, Democratic Republic of the Congo, Denmark, Djibouti, Dominican Republic, Ecuador, El Salvador, Eritrea, Estonia, Ethiopia, Fiji, Finland, France, Gabon, Georgia, Germany, Ghana, Greece, Grenada, Guatemala, Guinea, Guinea-Bissau, Guyana, Haiti, Holy See, Honduras, Hungary, Iceland, Indonesia, Iraq, Ireland, Italy, Jamaica, Japan, Jordan, Kazakhstan, Kenya, Kiribati, Kuwait, Kyrgyzstan, Lao People's Democratic Republic, Latvia, Lebanon, Lesotho, Liberia, Libya, Liechtenstein, Lithuania, Luxembourg, Madagascar, Malawi, Malaysia, Maldives, Mali, Malta, Marshall Islands, Mauritania, Mexico, Micronesia (Federated States of), Monaco, Mongolia, Montenegro, Morocco, Mozambique, Namibia, Nauru, Netherlands, New Zealand, Nicaragua, Niger, Nigeria, Norway, Oman, Palau, Panama, Paraguay, Peru, Philippines, Poland, Portugal,